Charlie Blackmon Player Props: Rockies vs. Marlins

-The Colorado Rockies and Charlie Blackmon, who went 1-for-4 last time out, take on Eury Perez and the Miami Marlins at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Charlie Blackmon, who went 1-for-4 with a double and an RBI last time in action, battle Sandy Alcantara and the Miami Marlins at Coors Field, Wednesday at 8:40 PM ET.

 Charlie Blackmon Game Info & Props vs. the Marlins